Skip to content

 Minimax approximation

-minimizes error in a discrete least-squares sense.
-Using an iteratively reweighted least squares (IRLS) approach initially due to Lawson, we can approach the classical problem of optimization in the infinity- or max-norm sense instead.
+The approximate function minimizes approximation error in a discrete least-squares sense.
+By following up with an iteratively reweighted least-squares (IRLS) approach initially due to Lawson, we can approach the classical problem of optimization in the infinity- or max-norm sense instead.

-For example, suppose we limit the degree of the rational interpolant of a smooth function:
+For example, suppose we limit the degree of a rational interpolant of a smooth function:

 using RationalFunctionApproximation, CairoMakie